DavidRambo/dnr-hugo/content/portfolio/cv/index.md

 “Scientific Writing,” for “Media Theory,” Instructor Mark Hansen, Global Cultural Studies Major in the Program in Literature, Fall 2015.

-“Nodes of Memory and Epidemic Vectors in Chuck Palahniuk’s Rant,” for “Social Networks: From Virus to Internet,” Instructor Mark Hansen, Program in Literature, Spring 2014.
+“Nodes of Memory and Epidemic Vectors in Chuck Palahniuk’s _Rant_,” for “Social Networks: From Virus to Internet,” Instructor Mark Hansen, Program in Literature, Spring 2014.

-“Networks of Power and Finance in David Cronenberg’s Cosmopolis,” for “Social Networks: From Virus to Internet,” Instructor Mark Hansen, Program in Literature, Spring 2014.
+“Networks of Power and Finance in David Cronenberg’s _Cosmopolis_,” for “Social Networks: From Virus to Internet,” Instructor Mark Hansen, Program in Literature, Spring 2014.

-“Virality and the Monstrous in Danny Boyle’s 28 Days Later,” for “Social Networks: From Virus to Internet,” Instructor Mark Hansen, Program in Literature, Spring 2014.
+“Virality and the Monstrous in Danny Boyle’s _28 Days Later_,” for “Social Networks: From Virus to Internet,” Instructor Mark Hansen, Program in Literature, Spring 2014.

 <hr>